Updated 26-5-2023

 2. The criteria are according to this document.

-4. ERA offers regional standard European training courses to national organisations and people.
+4. ERA offers regional standard European training courses to national organisations and people*.
 The local trail scouts can gather the necessary data for the trail inventory after a course.
-The local interest groups involved in walking (walking, cultural or environmental organisations/associations, nature reserves, tourism, forestry, etc.) can nominate up to minimum 8 maximum 12 suitable and competent people for the training to become a local trail scout.
-The costs of providing the standard European training course is in this page.
-The training of local experts and the following process is managed and accounted for by the national experts.
+The local interest groups involved in walking (walking, cultural or environmental organisations/associations, nature reserves, tourism, forestry, etc.) can nominate up to a minimum of 8 maximum of 12 suitable and competent people for the training to become a local trail scout.
+The cost of providing the standard European training course is on this page.
+The training of local experts and the following process are managed and accounted for by the national experts.

 5. The trained local trail scouts gather the necessary data for the accreditation (inventory analysis) and prepare a provisional assessment of the day walk/trail.
 This will show up unsuitable sections e.g., long stretches of sealed surface, or where the route of the trail is not varied/interesting enough.
 Thus, areas not meeting the required standard can easily be identified.